STANDARD TOUR PROGRAM #009

 Day 6 - Colca/Puno

-Morning departure to Puno by motor coach.
+Mid-morning transfer to Chivay.
+Early afternoon departure from Chivay to Puno by bus.
 Box Lunch on the way.
 Arrival in Puno and transfer to the selected hotel.
 Overnight.
 (B,L)

 Day 7 - Puno